MaxDalman/StepikSeleniumFinalProject/README.md

 # StepikSeleniumFinalProject
-Creation of the first full-fledged test project.
+Creation of the first full-fledged test project!